-- We will have online midterm and final exams.
-Details regarding the examinations will be announced later. - At the end of the semester, course grades will be calculated using a predefined point distribution. - We constructed a letter grade point interval mapping based on the previous semesters, in a student-friendly manner (like a very soft catalog grading scheme). - > Your grade will not depend on any other students' grade. - > We have no intention of releasing the letter grade boundaries. - There will be around 5-6 take-home exams (THEs) during the semester.
+- ❖ We will have online midterm and final exams.
+Details regarding the examinations will be announced later. - For proctored exams, your webcam and microphone should be on during the exam.
+In the case of non-compliance with this and other declared exam procedures, your exam will be void.
+Make sure to check that your webcam and microphone function properly before the exam. - ❖ At the end of the semester, course grades will be calculated using a predefined point distribution. - > We constructed a letter grade point interval mapping based on the previous semesters, in a student-friendly manner (like a very soft catalog grading scheme). - > Your grade will not depend on any other students' grade. - > We have no intention of releasing the letter grade boundaries. - There will be around 4-5 take-home exams (THEs) during the semester.
 All of the assigned take-home exams will be graded and taken into consideration in the overall grade.
-Each take-home exam will have equal weight in overall grading. - There will be around 3-4 online quizzes during the semester.
-These quizzes will be held during the lecture hours.
-The worst of them will be discarded and the rest of them will have equal weight in overall grading.
-Students must take their quizzes in their own lecture section. - Recitation grade is based on both your attendance and participation.
-This grade will be decided by the group of assistants of your own recitation section.
-For that reason, students must attend their own recitation sections. - There won't be any make-up for quizzes and take-home exams in any case, including medical health reports and official university activities.
+Each take-home exam will have equal weight in overall grading. - Contribution of the take-home exams to the overall grade will be calculated according to the formula given below: